A Story From: Iraq

 For Ages: 8 to 10yrs.

-[dropcap size=”440%” ]I[/dropcap]T HAPPENED THAT a great and hot wind sprang up from the west.
-The very skies were blackened with sand, and the face of the sun was hidden from the world.
+IT HAPPENED THAT a great and hot desert wind sprang up from the west.
+The very skies were blackened with sand.
+The face of the sun was hidden from the world.
 A young traveler was making his way over the desert, and he knew not where to go and which way to turn.
 The sandstorm was so strong he could not even see the ears of his horse.

 He thought, "My only hope is to go with the direction of the wind.
 If I stop, the poisonous wind will burn my lungs, and my body will be covered by sand.
 If I go in any other direction I will surely lose my way and die."